Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Introduction

 Aside from these \emph{in-vitro} experiments, extensive studies \emph{in-vivo} have since been conducted.
 The emergence of spontaneous neuronal avalanches has been shown in anaesthesized rats during cortical development \cite{Gireesh:2008} as well as in awake rhesus monkeys during ongoing cortical synchronization \cite{Petermann:2009}.

 The biological relevance of the avalanche-like propagation of activity in conjunction with a critical state of the neuronal network has been emphasized in several works recently.
-Such network activity has proven to be optimal for maximum dynamical range \cite{Shew:2009,Kinouchi:2006}, maximal information capacity and transmission capability \cite{Shew:2011} as well as for a maximal variability of phase synchronization \cite{Yang:2012}.
-Most recently, experimental evidence for universality of critical dynamics has been found in neuronal avalanche data \cite{Friedman:2012} and formally linked to universal scaling theory \cite{Sethna:2001}.
+Such network activity has proven to be optimal for maximum dynamical range \cite{Shew:2009,Kinouchi:2006}, maximal information capacity and transmission capability \cite{Shew:2011}, as well as for a maximal variability of phase synchronization \cite{Yang:2012}.
+Most recently, experimental evidence for universality of critical dynamics has been found in neuronal avalanche data \cite{Friedman:2012,Priesemann:2013,Scarpetta:2013} and formally linked to universal scaling theory \cite{Sethna:2001}.
+This can be considered as providing a solid evidence for dynamical criticality in neuronal systems.